 The solution I’m proposing to solve your customers’ disparate collaboration tool challenge is to add voice services to Microsoft Teams.
 Why Teams?
 As mentioned earlier, most of your customers already have Teams as part of their Microsoft 365 offering, and it’s integrated with other software products they’re using daily such as Word, Outlook, Excel, and SharePoint.
 Plus, it’s already widely used, which means customers are familiar with the interface and user experience.

-One bonus reason to focus on Teams is that Microsoft is retiring Skype for Business Online on July 31, 2021, so several companies need to migrate to a new voice platform.
+One bonus reason to focus on Teams is that Microsoft retired Skype for Business Online on July 31, 2021, so several companies may need to migrate to a new voice platform.
 Why not keep them with a vendor they’re already familiar with and give them a true UCaaS (unified communications as a service) experience at the same time?

-Even if your customer isn’t currently using Skype for Businesses, there’s an excellent chance they’re using a legacy telecom system.
+Even if your customer wasn’t a Skype user, there’s an excellent chance they’re using a legacy telecom system.
 Estimates suggest nearly 750 million traditional telecom endpoints exist in the market today, and now that so many businesses are extending their WFH plans, more and more of these conventional phones are just sitting idly at the office.
 Without an IP phone system that can be used anywhere, workers have to use their personal phone numbers and phones.

 In the past, enterprises of any size and scale were reluctant to move their voice platforms to the cloud and realize the full benefits of UCaaS due to the complexity of manually migrating voice users from an array of disparate voice platforms.
 They lacked the tools and the process to make the transformation pain free, but that’s all about to change.